PlumpMath/UnityRTSProject/Documents/Project/Game Concepts.md

 3. Individual decision making
   * Each unit should have a limited ability to react to immediate prospects.
   * This includes firing, limited retreating, limited advancing, ammunition type choice, and morale influenced behaviour (such as flee/surrender).
+  * Firing controls will automatically calculate trajectory based on speed, ammunition, opposing target, and a variance introduced based on experience and skill.
   * A unit can optimize their own placement within the scope of the tactical commands
   * This behaviour will be available to both AI and player vehicles.